bryramirezp/n8n-docs-dataset/README.md

 ## Key Features

-* **ｧ Structured & Intelligent:** Instead of a wall of text, this dataset breaks down the documentation into atomic, structured JSON objects.
+* **🧠 Structured & Intelligent:** Instead of a wall of text, this dataset breaks down the documentation into atomic, structured JSON objects.
 Each object contains not just text, but also metadata, keywords, and extracted entities like code blocks and parameters.
-* **､ Machine-Readable & Optimized for AI:** The JSONL format is ideal for feeding into LLMs, reducing the risk of hallucinations and enabling more accurate, fact-based responses from your AI assistant.
+* **🤖 Machine-Readable & Optimized for AI:** The JSONL format is ideal for feeding into LLMs, reducing the risk of hallucinations and enabling more accurate, fact-based responses from your AI assistant.
-* **答 Comprehensive & Consolidated:** Provides a single, unified source file from the many scattered documentation pages, solving a key problem for the community.
+* **📚 Comprehensive & Consolidated:** Provides a single, unified source file from the many scattered documentation pages, solving a key problem for the community.
-* **肌 Maintainable & Reproducible:** The included Python script (`generate_dataset.py`) is not a one-off tool.
+* **🔧 Maintainable & Reproducible:** The included Python script (`generate_dataset.py`) is not a one-off tool.
 It's a resilient, reusable asset that allows anyone to regenerate this dataset from the latest n8n documentation, ensuring your knowledge base never becomes stale.

 ## Dataset at a Glance